 Who does it report to?
 The SE Committee must bring matters within its mandate to the attention of the company’s board of directors as and when necessary.
 Furthermore, a SE Committee member must represent the SE Committee at its annual general meeting, and report to the company’s shareholders on the matters within its mandate.

 What happens if a company doesn’t comply?
-Sections 84(6) and (7) of the Companies Act (read with the Companies Amendment Act) provide that if a company who is required to appoint a SE Committee fails to appoint one, the Companies and Intellectual Property Commission (“CIPC”) can –
+Sections 84(6) and (7) of the Companies Act (read with the Companies Amendment Act) provide that if, a company which is required to appoint a SE Committee fails to appoint one, the Companies and Intellectual Property Commission (“CIPC”) can –

 In addition, the Companies Act provides for other actions that can be taken against non-compliant companies.
 These can be found in Chapter 7 of the Companies Act – “Remedies and Enforcement”.

-Companies who do not meet the criteria required for appointing a SE Committee may experience a sense of relief.
-However, the focus areas of the SE Committee are important ones which should ideally still be borne in mind by those companies – perhaps not through a formal SE committee but in other effective ways.
+Companies which do not meet the criteria required for appointing an SE Committee may experience a sense of relief.
+However, the focus areas of the SE Committee are important and should ideally still be borne in mind by those companies – perhaps not through a formal SE committee but in other effective ways.